A tax extension means that you have longer to submit your return, but you must pay any taxes you owe by the official IRS deadline.

 How do I know if I need to file an extension?

-That way you have more time to gather your forms, receipts, and other important documents.
 Some reasons you might want to consider filing an extension include:

 - Not having all your tax documents, receipts, or records